thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ```

 `ir` is the IR we've known till now.
-We have to specify it's `lowering::IR` since closure conversion introduces its own `IR`.
+We have to specify it's `lowering::IR`, since closure conversion introduces its own `IR`.
-Our output is a bundle of items:
+`closure_convert` returns a `ClosureConvertOutput`, which is a bundle of items:

 ```rs
 struct ClosureConvertOutput {